BenMSmith/BenMSmith.github.io/_posts/2022-07-30-Demon-Squad.md

 9. Cool on a wire rack for 20 minutes, during which you should begin making the icing.
 10. Cut your lemon slices in half and dust lightly with granulated sugar.
 11. Combine the butter and milk in a saucepan.
 Heat over medium heat until the butter is melted and the mixtures just starts to boil.
 Remove from heat and stir in the lemon extract.
 12. Gradually add the powdered sugar, whisking until it reaches a good consistency for spreading.
+Add the lemon juice and continue to whisk until fully combined.
 13. After the cake has cooled for 20 minutes, spread the warm icing over the cake.
 After a few minutes, top with your lemon slices.
 Let cool completely on a wire rack before slicing.